Skip to content

 FlagDescription

-releaseOptimized build without debug symbols
+releaseOptimized build without debugging features

 editorEditor build